ben-rogerson/twin.macro/docs/styled-components/typescript.md

-# Use Twin with TypeScript + Styled Components
+# Use Twin with TypeScript + styled-components

 Twin needs some type declarations added, otherwise you’ll see errors like this: